rhearty1/rhearty1.github.io/_posts/2021-11-30-visualizing-engineering-studies.md

 tags: [history, engineering]
 ---

 I generated a co-citation network for the journal, *Engineering Studies*.
-To explore the graph yourself, [download this pdf](/assets/engineering-studies-co-citation.pdf).
+Co-citation is defined as the frequency with which two documents are cited together by other documents.
+To explore the graph, [download this pdf](/assets/engineering-studies-co-citation.pdf), or if you have Gephi, click [here](/assets/engineering-studies-co-citation.gephi).

 ![](/assets/engineering-studies-co-citation.svg)